MrPrime/filterInput/README.md

 **items :**
 selection items.

-At last, in a word, it's very easy to use, and the source code isn't uglified, you can change it in any way you like!
+Look, it's very easy to use, and the source code isn't uglified, you can change it in any way you like!